Boundary conditions and anomalies of conformal field theories in 1+1 dimensions: Multicomponent U(1) free compact boson CFTs

 On the lattice, this boson theory can be realized as the antiferromagnetic Heisenberg spin-1/2 chain.
-The U(1) symmetry is spin rotation on the $z$-axis and $\mathbb{Z}_{2}$ is the IR emergent $\mathbb{Z}_2$ partner of translation symmetry.
-The LSM theorem claims that there is no gapped ground state keeping spin rotation on $z$-axis and translation symmetry if the number of spin in the unit cell is odd.
+The U(1) symmetry is spin rotation on the $z$-axis and $\mathbb{Z}_{2}$ is the IR emergent $\mathbb{Z}_2$ partner of translation symmetry~\cite{Affleck:1988zj,OYA1997}.
+The LSM theorem claims that there is no gapped ground state keeping spin rotation on $z$-axis and translation symmetry if the spin in the unit cell is half-integer.
 As claimed above, if one can find a symmetric gapping potential with a unique ground state, there will exist symmetry invariant boundary states.
-Therefore we expect there will be symmetric boundary states only we consider even copies of boson theory.
+Therefore we expect there will be symmetric boundary states only if we consider even copies of compact boson CFTs.

 For one copy of boson theory, the boundary state is just the Dirichlet boundary state or Neumann boundary state:

 Here